veita/oracle-java-download/README.md

 The links are written to `stdout`.
 You can redirect the output to a file for further processing.

-Download using the generated links with `wget`
+Download using the generated links with `wget`, e.g.

 ```
 wget --header \